BarbaraShea/weather-dashboard/README.md

 # Weather-dashboard

 This application allows the user to search for a city and see the current weather along with a 5 day forecast.
 The user can also see previous searches and revisit them with a simple click.
-This application use the OpenWeather API to retrieve weather data for cities and dynamically updates HTML and CSS powered by JavaScript and JQuery.
+This application uses the Open Weather API to retrieve weather data for cities and dynamically updates HTML and CSS powered by JavaScript and JQuery.

 ## Built with

-This project is created with:

 Bootstrap
 CSS